One Pennsylvania town could serve as State of the Union bellwether

 He did not respond to multiple requests for comment.

 But local advocates and community leaders said that they see a new headwind for Hazleton.
-In the 2018 midterms, Barletta, whose family ran a popular nearby amusement park for more than 30 years, only won Luzerne County, his home turf, by eight points, while Casey, a Democrat, ended up winning the state overall.
+In the 2018 midterms, Barletta, whose family ran a popular nearby amusement park for more than 30 years, won Luzerne County, his home turf, by only 8 points over Casey, a Democrat, who was easily re-elected to a third term.

 In contrast, Trump beat Hillary Clinton in the Luzerne County by nearly 20 percentage points in 2016.